Swif7ify/Hydro-Bot-Pathfinding-Simulator/README.md

 ## Simulation Tips

+1. **Start with First-Person**: Get immersed in the rescue experience right away
+2. **Switch to Third-Person**: When you need better navigation and spatial awareness
-1. **Start with Surface Sweep**: Good for initial reconnaissance
+3. **Use Surface Sweep**: Good for initial reconnaissance in auto mode
+4. **Manual Collection**: Drive close to victims (within 2m) to automatically rescue them
-2. **Use Rescue Mode**: When you need to prioritize human survivors
+5. **Use Rescue Mode**: When you need to prioritize human survivors in auto mode
-3. **Monitor Battery**: Emergency surface when battery is low
+6. **Monitor Battery**: Emergency surface when battery is low
-4. **Adjust Turbidity**: Higher turbidity reduces thermal detection range
+7. **Adjust Turbidity**: Higher turbidity reduces thermal detection range
-5. **Watch for Debris**: Robot will automatically avoid obstacles
+8. **Watch for Debris**: Robot will automatically avoid obstacles
-6. **Check Heat Signatures**: Different colors indicate different types of victims
+9. **Check Heat Signatures**: Different colors indicate different types of victims
+10. **Cycle Camera Views**: Use different views for different situations (first-person for collection, overview for strategy)

 ## Educational Value